 The International Practice Management Association, founded in 1984 as the Legal Assistant Management Association (LAMA) and recently known as the International Paralegal Management Association (IPMA), is the premier resource for information and education on the management of paralegals and other practice support professionals.

-The International Practice Management Association is the premier resource for information and education on the management of paralegals and other practice support professionals in law firms and law departments globally.
-Its mission is to advocate for the effective use and management of these professionals, to promote and enhance the proficiency and professionalism of its members, and to provide thought leadership to the membership, the legal industry and the public at large on the value of utilization and management of paralegals and other practice support professionals.
+The International Practice Management Association is the premier resource for information and education on the management of paralegals and other practice support professionals in law firms, corporations and law departments globally.
+Its mission is to advocate for the effective use and management of these professionals, to promote and enhance the proficiency and professionalism of its members, and to provide thought leadership to the membership, the legal industry, and the public at large on the value of utilization and management of paralegals and other practice support professionals.

 Adopted by the IPMA Board of Directors: August 22, 2013

 The International Practice Management Association (IPMA) was born in a suite of rooms at the Madison Hotel in Washington D.C. in 1984.

 In the early 1980's, educators in the paralegal field determined a need to form a professional association of paralegal educators.
 Janet Kaiser and David Sapadin spearheaded the formation of the American Association for Paralegal Education (AAfPE).
 David, who headed up the Philadelphia Institute for Paralegal Training, was behind the sponsorship of a series of educational seminars for legal assistant managers.
 He encouraged a small group of managers who were attending one of the sessions on management skills to consider forming a professional association similar to AAfPE.